andlehma/andrew-lehman-ei-assessment-api/readme.md

 ## Transactions
 A real app like this would have a database table of transactions, but I have decided that such a table is out of scope for this project.

-## Integration tests
-I would like to have a suite of integration tests which stands up an instance of the API and mocks the database and the Coincap API.
-Right now, there are only unit tests, which are limited given the simplicity of the API.
-There just aren't that many units to test.